maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 </c:module>
 ```

-While the implementation only supports C#, the XCST language can be used with other languages.
+While the implementation only supports C#, support for other languages, in this or other implementations, is possible.

 You can import other modules with `c:import`, given that they also use the same `language`.